Emanuele-Senis/Process-Locker/README.md

 ## Features

-- Check if another instance of CheckedApplicationName is running
+- Check if another instance of CheckedProcessName is running
 - Automatically detect the current application name if the process is not specified
 - Implements IDisposable to properly release and dispose the Mutex
 - Implements custom interface IProcessLocker for code reusability and decoupling purposes